 “I see retirees start to invest in things they shouldn’t,” said Robert Glazer, founder and CEO of Acceleration Partners.
 “The problem is that much of the investment landscape is meant for the long term rather than the more limited time retirees have.
 When they make these investments and then see their retirement funds get squeezed, they don’t have the same amount of time to recoup those losses as someone that’s still working.”

-“Your home is your castle, but as you age, you need to downsize that castle, or it will start draining your retirement funds,” said Chalmers Brown, chief technology officer at Due.
+“Your home is your castle, but as you age, you need to downsize that castle, or it will start draining your retirement funds,” said Chalmers Brown, lead solutions architect at Unit21.
 “Although you want room for the kids and grandkids, you also don’t want to spend money on cleaning and maintenance on those additional rooms and large yard.
 Find a smaller place that offers more maintenance-free living and save that retirement money for something else.”

 Or Even Worse, Upgrading Their Home